keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 - First of all, this is a **network layer** (**layer 3**) property.
 - IP addresses belong to networks, not to the devices attached to those networks.
 They are used as IDs for devices connected to the network.
-For devices that communicate with the **Internet Protocol**.
-An IP is assigned to a device when a device is connected to a network.
+For devices that communicate with the **Internet Protocol**, an IP is assigned to a device when a device is connected to a network.
 - **Dynamic IP addresses** are assigned to a device automatically when that device is connected to a network.
 This is done via a protocol called DHCP (Dynamic Host Configuration Protocol).